-The Open Data Portal is linked to the eCitizens System and the National Identification Authentication System is used to access the portal.
-In July 2018, the Central State Office for the Development of the Digital Society proposed the Open Data Policy to the government of the Republic of Croatia, which adopted it.
-The Open Data Policy represented the strategic direction for further development of the public administration openness and transparency policy, whose implementation aims to create and foster a stimulating environment for opening up data to public authorities and re-using them to generate new social and economic value.
+The Open Data Portal is linked to the eCitizen system and the National Identification Authentication System is used to access the portal.

+The Open Data Policy of 2018 represents the strategic direction for further development of the public administration openness and transparency policy, whose implementation aims to create and foster a stimulating environment for opening up data to public authorities and reusing them to generate new social and economic value.